tumcms/Open-Infra-Platform/Documentation/markdown/GitProcess.md

 	- In the command line write out *git commit -m "Commit message"* (e.g. *git commit -m "Fixed Bugs"*). **NOTE:** Please be descriptive in your commit message as to what changes are involved in this commit.

-4.*Push* changes to remote repository:
+4. *Push* changes to remote repository:

 	- In the command line write out *git push origin*.
 As a result, your changes are online on GitHub in your remote repository (https://github.com/<your_username>/Open-Infra-Platform).